COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 Cloth face coverings are required outside on campus grounds when in close proximity (< 6 ft.) to others.

-Students should wash their cloth face coverings regularly using a machine wash on gentle cycle with warm water settings and mild detergent.
+Students should wash their cloth face coverings regularly using a washing machine, set on the gentle or delicate cycle, with warm water settings and mild detergent.

 UD will provide cloth face coverings for those who do not have them.